daniel-molina/visualequation/README.md

 # visualequation

 Visualequation creates equations visually, in a WYSIWYG (What You See Is What You Get) style.
-By the moment, equations can be exported to PNG, EPS, PDF and SVG.
+Equations can be exported to PNG, EPS, PDF and SVG.
 PNG and SVG are transparent.
 If you want a background you can put a white (or whatever color) colorbox to the whole equation in the editor before exporting.
+You can recover equations from previously created images in PNG and PDF format and continue editing them!

 ## Requirements
-By the moment it has only been tested on GNU/Linux.
-But it would be interesting to have installation instructions for the dependencies on other operative systems.

 To run the program successfully, you need: